Editorial Standards

 The New 1099‑K Entry Space At The Top Of Schedule 1

-For 2024, if a platform sent you a 1099‑K that included non‑taxable personal transfers or a sale of a personal item at a loss, the IRS added an entry space at the top of Schedule 1 for those amounts.
+For 2025, if a platform sent you a 1099‑K that included non‑taxable personal transfers or a sale of a personal item at a loss, the IRS provides an entry space at the top of Schedule 1 for those amounts.
 The instructions include several examples, for an incorrect 1099‑K, for a personal item sold at a loss, and for multiple incorrect forms.
 Use the entry space only for amounts included in error or for personal‑item losses, report the rest of 1099‑K activity where it belongs.

 Adjustments To Income That Can Lower Your AGI